-According to the reports published by the National Interagency Coordination Center, demand for Type 3 multi-engine airtankers, which includes the Super Scooper aircraft, increased by over ten percent in 2021 compared to the prior year.
-The Wildland Fire Reports showed that the increase in demand led to a higher percentage of unfulfilled requests, and in 2021, 20.8% of Type 3 multi-engine airtankers requests were unfulfilled compared to 8.9% in 2020.
+According to the reports published by the National Interagency Coordination Center, demand for Type 3 multi-engine airtankers, which includes the Super Scooper aircraft, increased by over 56% for the two-year period of 2021 and 2022 compared to the prior two-year period of 2019 and 2020.
+The Wildland Fire Reports showed that the increase in demand led to a higher percentage of unfulfilled requests, and in 2022, 34.9% of Type 3 multi-engine airtankers requests were unfulfilled compared to 8.9% in 2020.

 Super Scoopers are multi-engine airtankers built specifically for aerial firefighting.
 They are highly effective at fighting fires and have historically been owned and operated by foreign governments throughout Europe (there are approximately 40 amphibious scooping aircraft owned by France, Greece, Italy and Spain) and as a result, used amphibious scooping aircraft are difficult to locate and obtain in the United States.
 We are an original customer for LAS' launch of their Super Scooper CL-415EAF (Enhanced Aerial Firefighter) Program.
 LAS has only made a limited number of Super Scoopers available for sale between 2020 and 2025, and pursuant to the LAS Purchase Agreement, which has been amended numerous times to add additional planes and upgrades, we agreed to purchase six of the limited number of Super Scoopers.
-As of January 27, 2023, we have received five Super Scoopers.
-We expect to receive the remaining Super Scooper in the first quarter of 2023 to help expand our operations and allow greater deployment of the Bridger aircraft fleet across the U.S. LAS may terminate the LAS Purchase Agreement with respect to a purchased aircraft for which the closing has not occurred by providing at least thirty (30) days' notice upon occurrence of certain events of default by us and certain excusable delays.
-We have the right to terminate the LAS Purchase Agreement with respect to a purchased aircraft for which the closing has not occurred by providing at least thirty (30) days' notice upon occurrence of certain events of default by LAS or certain delays in aircraft delivery.
-In connection with our purchase of Super Scooper aircraft under the LAS Purchase Agreement, we have a payment obligation of \$9,097,771 due upon delivery of the remaining aircraft, which is estimated to be delivered in the first quarter of 2023.
+On February 17, 2023, we received our sixth Super Scooper, which will allow greater deployment of the Bridger aircraft fleet across the U.S. LAS may terminate the LAS Purchase Agreement with respect to a purchased aircraft for which the closing has not occurred by providing at least thirty (30) days' notice upon occurrence of certain events of default by us and certain excusable delays.
+We have the right to terminate the LAS Purchase Agreement with respect to a purchased aircraft for which the closing has not occurred by providing at least thirty (30) days' notice upon occurrence of certain events of default by us and certain excusable delays.
+We have the right to terminate the LAS Purchase Agreement with respect to a purchased aircraft for which the closing has not occurrence of certain events of default by LAS or certain delays in aircraft delivery.
 As we are a long-standing customer of LAS, and as LAS develops their next generation of aerial firefighting solutions, our continuous feedback informs advancements in firefighting technology.